BabylonJS/OldDocumentationSite/content/extensions/ClonerSystem/RadialCloner.md

 ![idpic1](images/radialCloner.jpg "RadialCloner's from left to right: aligned, unaligned, aligned clones")

 The RadialCloner distributes given meshes in a radial manner.
-If more meshes are provided, they will be placed alternatively.
+If more meshes are provided, then they will be placed alternatively.

 ### Example
-Example of a RadialCloner (see Image) with 24 clones (12 cubes "cube1" and "cube2") distributed with a radius of 6 units in the plane XZ which is default:
+Example of a RadialCloner (see Image) with 24 clones (12 cubes "cube1"/"cube2") distributed aligned with a radius of 6 units in the plane XZ:

 `var rc = new BABYLONX.RadialCloner([cube1, cube2], demo.scene, {count:24,radius:6});`